eu-digital-identity-wallet/eudi-lib-jvm-sdjwt-kt/docs/dsl.md

 }
 ```

-For more detailed examples, refer to the example files in the [docs/examples](docs/examples) directory.
+For more detailed examples, refer to the example files in the [examples](examples) directory.